Essential Properties Realty Tr - GuruFocus.com

-Essential Properties Realty Trust, Inc. (NYSE: EPRT; the “Company”) announced today that it has commenced an underwritten public offering of 7,000,000 shares of its common stock on a forward basis in connection with the forward sale agreements described below.
+Essential Properties Realty Trust, Inc. (NYSE: EPRT; the “Company”) announced today the pricing of an underwritten public offering of 7,700,000 shares of its common stock, all of which are being offered in connection with the forward sale agreements described below, at a public offering price of $24.60 per share.
+The offering was upsized from the previously announced offering size of 7,000,000 shares of common stock, and the offering is expected to close on February 22, 2023, subject to customary closing conditions.

 BofA Securities, Citigroup and Wells Fargo Securities are acting as the joint book-running managers for the offering.
+Truist Securities, Goldman Sachs & Co.
+LLC, Barclays, Mizuho, BMO Capital Markets, Capital One Securities and Stifel are acting as the book-running managers of the offering.
+TD Securities, Huntington Capital Markets, Raymond James, JMP Securities, Evercore ISI, Wolfe Capital Markets and Advisory, Ladenburg Thalmann (LTS) and Ramirez & Co.
+Inc. are acting as co-managers of the offering.

-In connection with the offering of the common stock, the Company expects to enter into forward sale agreements with BofA Securities, Citigroup and Wells Fargo Securities (or affiliates thereof) (which the Company refers to as the “forward purchasers”), with respect to 7,000,000 shares of the Company’s common stock.
+In connection with the offering of the common stock, the Company entered into forward sale agreements with BofA Securities, Citigroup and Wells Fargo Securities (or affiliates thereof) (which the Company refers to as the “forward purchasers”), with respect to 7,700,000 shares of the Company’s common stock.

 The Company will not receive any proceeds from the sale of shares of its common stock by the forward purchasers.
 The Company intends to contribute any net proceeds from the offering upon the settlement of the forward sale agreement to the Company’s operating partnership in exchange for OP Units, and the operating partnership intends to use such net proceeds for general corporate purposes, including potential future investments.